Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Three-Dimensional Spatial Analyses

-In consequence, if one has local information on a time-independent flow system at one position, either in probabilistic form or in the form of a conserved observable property, it is possible to extrapolate this information using the spatial Perron-Frobenius and Koopman operators to all spatial positions within the velocity gradient field.
-These operators therefore provide new tools for the analysis of time-independent dynamical systems.
+In consequence, if one has local information on a time-independent flow system at one position, either in probabilistic form or in the form of a conserved observable property, it is possible to extrapolate this information using the spatial Perron-Frobenius and Koopman operators to all positions within the velocity gradient field.
+As shown in \S\ref{sect:ex_sys}, these operators can be further extended to spatiotemporal systems.